Police: More than 900 civilian bodies found in Kyiv region

 The Russian Defense Ministry said Russian strikes in the Kharkiv region “liquidated a squad of mercenaries from a Polish private military company” of up to 30 people and “liberated” an iron and steel factory in Mariupol.
 The claims could not be independently verified.

 Fisch reported from Kramatorsk.
+Burns reported from Washington.
 Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine